-Google Cloud Platform (GCP) is a popular set of cloud services that provides Infrastructure-as-a-Service and Platform-as-a-Service products.
-GCP's penetration in the public cloud market trails only Amazon AWS and Microsoft Azure.
-Like these competitors, Google Cloud utilizes the same extensive network infrastructure that supports its core online applications.
-In Google's case, these apps include Google Search as well as YouTube.
-The GCB cloud portfolio has over 100 services that cover processing, data storage, database management, networking, analytics, Big Data, machine learning, artificial intelligence, access management, cybersecurity, Internet of Things, and unified tools.
+Google Cloud Platform (GCP) is a leading suite of cloud computing services that provides IaaS and PaaS features.
+Google Cloud's share of the public cloud sector is behind only Amazon AWS and Azure.
+As with vendors, Google Cloud uses the same extensive network infrastructure that supports its core online applications.
+In Google's case, these include Google Search as well as YouTube.
+The Google cloud portfolio has more than 100 products related to processing, data storage, database management, network infrastructure, analytics, Big Data, machine learning (ML), artificial intelligence (AI), identity, cybersecurity, Internet of Things, and unified management.

-Google Cloud Platform (GCP) uses the same massive infrastructure that supports Google Search and YouTube
+Google Cloud uses the same global infrastructure that supports Google Search and YouTube

-Progent has experience helping businesses of all sizes to design, deploy, tune, administer, and troubleshoot IT ecosystems that use various network models including on-prem data centers, private clouds, one or multiple public clouds, or a hybrid combination of local and cloud-based infrastructure.
-Progent can provide quick online or onsite access to top-tier consultants to assist you to evaluate the potential benefits and drawbacks of different network architectures and compare the services and cost of Google Cloud vs. alternative cloud offerings.
+Progent offers expertise helping organizations of all sizes to design, configure, tune, administer, and troubleshoot IT ecosystems based on a variety of network models including on-premises data centers, private clouds, one or multiple public clouds, or a hybrid combination of onsite and cloud-based infrastructure.
+Progent offers fast remote or onsite access to top-tier consultants to assist you to assess the potential benefits and drawbacks of possible network architectures and compare the services and cost of Google Cloud Platform vs. other cloud offerings.

-Progent's certified Microsoft, Linux, and Cisco consultants can assist you to integrate your existing network resources with the Google Cloud Platform, and Progent's database management consultants can show you how to make your key applications cloud ready so they can take full advantage of GCP services.
-Progent can assist you to deploy VMs on Google Cloud Compute Engine, design a cost-effective storage solution with Google Cloud Storage services, and simplify identity management with Google Cloud Identity.
-Progent can also help you to utilize GCP's tools to manage and track your Google Cloud ecosystem so it consistently delivers maximum return on investment.
+Progent's Microsoft, Linux, and Cisco consultants can assist you to expand your existing network resources with the Google Cloud Platform, and Progent's database experts can help make your key applications cloud capable so they can take full advantage of GCP products and services.
+Progent can help you to deploy virtual machines on Google Cloud Compute Engine, design a cost-effective storage solution with GCP Cloud Storage services, and streamline access management with Google Cloud Identity.
+Progent can also assist you to use GCP's unified tools to administer and track your Google Cloud ecosystem so it consistently provides maximum business value.

-Google Cloud Platform offers over Infrastructure-as-a-Service and Platform-as-a-Service services addressing nearly all facets of information technology including processing, data storage, database management, networking, administration, security, web, mobile computing, and development.
-GCP services are offered by subscription.
-Like other public cloud services, you are charged for the resources you use.
-Important Google Cloud services for which Progent can provide expert consulting and debugging include:
+Google Cloud offers more than 100 IaaS and PaaS services addressing nearly all areas of information technology including processing, storage, database management, networking, system management, security, web, mobile computing, and development.
+Google Cloud services are offered by subscription.
+Like other public cloud platforms, you pay for the resources you use.
+Important GCP services for which Progent can provide expert consulting and debugging include:

-Key benefits of the Google Cloud Compute Engine include live VM migration, which keeps virtual machines on line even while undergoing system maintenance, and preemptible virtual machines, low-cost virtual machine compute instances which continue for a max of 24 hours and are designed for executing batch jobs that can be paused and resumed intermittently without impacting operations.
+Key features of the GCP Compute Engine include live virtual machine migration, which lets you keep virtual machines working even while undergoing system maintenance, and preemptible virtual machines, low-priced virtual machine compute instances which last for up to 24 hours and are intended for executing batch jobs that can be paused and continued intermittently without compromising operations.

-Additional available benefits for Google Compute Engine include:
+Additional key benefits for GCP Compute Engine include:

-Pricing for Google Compute Engine services is calculated by per-second usage dependent on to virtual machine instances and classes, disks and images, network usage, sole-tenant nodes, GPU accelerators, plus other selected resources and use.
+Pricing for GCP Compute Engine services is based on per-second usage according to VM instances and classes, disks and images, network activity, sole-tenant nodes, graphics processing units, plus other selected resources and usage patterns.

-- Always-encrypted local SSD block storage for high speed and data security
+- Always-encrypted local solid-state drive block storage for enhanced performance and data security

-- GPU accelerators that can be included with virtual machine instances for processor-intense applications such as machine learning and 3D graphics
+- Graphics Processing Unit that can be added to virtual machine instances for CPU-intense apps like machine learning (ML) and 3D visualizations

-- Global load balancing for maximizing performance and availability at low cost
+- Global load balancing for optimizing performance and availability at minimal cost

-- Google Kubernetes Engine for managing Docker containers on Compute Engine virtual machines
+- Google Kubernetes Engine for orchestrating containers on Compute Engine virtual machines

 Google Cloud Storage is object storage that can scale to exabytes of data.
-All data held in GCP Cloud Storage are organized in containers called buckets.
-Google Cloud provides four types of cloud storage, differentiated and priced based on the object's expected longevity and its busy/dormant ratio.
-As you progress through Google's storage types from Standard to Archive, access costs increase, at-rest costs decrease, and required minimum storage duration increases.
-Google Cloud's storage classes make it possible to control expenses by planning the appropriate cost/performance balance for your environment, and Google Cloud's Object Life Cycle Management feature allows you to automate the progression of storage objects from hot to cold types over time.
-All storage classes share worldwide accessibility, unlimited storage (but a size limit of 5 TB for any given object, no minimum object size, low latency, optional geo-redundancy, and a common set of security and management tools.
-A single API applies to all storage types.
+All data held in Google Cloud Cloud Storage are organized in containers referred to as buckets.
+Google Cloud provides four classes of cloud storage, distinguished and priced based on the object's expected longevity and its busy/dormant ratio.
+As you move along Google's storage types from Standard to Archive storage, access expense go up, at-rest costs go down, and minimum storage duration increases.
+Google's storage classes make it possible to control costs by designing the appropriate price/performance balance for your environment, and Google Cloud's Object Life Cycle Management tool enables you to program the progression of storage objects from hot to cold classes as they age.
+All storage types feature worldwide accessibility, virtually unlimited scale (but a maximum size limit of 5 TB for any given object, no minimum size, low latency, optional geo-redundancy, and a shared set of cloud security and management tools.
+One API works with all Google Cloud Storage classes.

-Standard Storage is Google Cloud's default type and is intended for objects used frequently or stored only for short periods.
-There is no minimum storage duration.
-To get the highest speed and least network usage charges, Standard Storage objects should reside in the same geographical location as the virtual machine instances or the container clusters that interact with the data.
-Standard Storage delivers the highest average availability across regions, dual-regions, and multi-regions.
-Nearline Storage is a low cost storage class designed for data accessed only occasionally, ideally once per month or less.
-Examples of suitable use cases are periodic backup and archiving.
-At-rest pricing is less than with Google Cloud's Standard Storage, but access costs more, availability is marginally lower, and duration is a minimum of one month.
+Standard Storage is Google Cloud's default type and is optimized for so-called "hot" storage used frequently or stored only for short periods.
+There is no minimum storage time.
+To get the highest performance and lowest network usage fees, Standard Storage objects should reside in the same geographical region as the virtual machine instances or the container clusters that use the objects.
+Standard Storage delivers the highest average uptime across any regional distribution scheme.
+Nearline Storage is a economical storage type intended for data accessed only occasionally, preferably around once per month.
+Examples of suitable use scenarios are monthly backup and archiving.
+At-rest pricing is less than with Google's Standard Storage, but data access costs more, availability is slightly lower, and storage duration is at least one month.

-Coldline Storage provides rock bottom storage costs for at-rest data and is intended for scenarios where data are accessed less than once a quarter.
-Minimum storage duration is three months, availability is slightly less than with Google Cloud's Standard and Nearline Storage types, and access costs are relatively high.
-Google's Archive Storage, which features the least at-rest storage costs but has a minimum duration of one year, is the best storage service for data kept exclusively for backup or archive scenarios.
-Access pricing for Archive Storage is the most of any Google Cloud storage type.
+Coldline Storage provides rock bottom storage pricing for dormant data and is suitable for scenarios where objects are accessed less than once a quarter.
+Minimum storage duration is three months, availability is marginally less than with Google's Standard and Nearline Storage types, and data access costs are comparatively expensive.
+GCP's Archive Storage, which offers the lowest at-rest storage costs and a minimum duration of one year, is the preferred storage class for data held exclusively for backup or archive scenarios.
+Access costs for Archive Storage are the most of any Google storage type.

 Cloud Storage Encryption